by KATE HUNTER

 Edith Cowan University researchers have revealed that “excessive internet use” is twice as common in Australian children as British kids.

-More than half confessed they waste so much time online that they “have spent less time than I should have” with family, friends or doing homework.
+More than half of children confessed they waste so much time online that they “have spent less time than I should have” with family, friends or doing homework.

 Sixty per cent said they had caught themselves surfing when they were “not really interested”.